-While the Inreach Mini requires you to use your cell phone to access trail maps, the Inreach Explorer+ has that capability built-in.
+While the Inreach Mini requires you to use your cell phone to access trail maps, the Inreach Explorer+ has built-in capabilities.
 This device lets you plan your route and helps you stay on the trail with a live GPS location.
 The InReach Explorer is a popular option for dedicated backpackers doing thru-hikes, like the Appalachian Trail.

-The Garmin Inreach devices are expensive but are long-lasting and potentially life-saving.
-If you’re looking for the “ultimate hiking gift”, the Garmin Inreach Explorer+ is it.
+The Garmin Inreach devices are expensive but last for a long time and are potentially life-saving.
+So if you’re looking for the “ultimate hiking gift”, the Garmin Inreach Explorer+ is it.

-Every hiker should carry the 10 essentials with them.
-These are extra pieces of gear, like a knife, firestarter, and extra water, that could keep a hiker safe if they had to spend a night in the wilderness.
+Every hiker should carry the ten essentials with them.
+These are extra pieces of gear, like a knife, firestarter, and excess water, that could keep a hiker safe if they had to spend a night in the wilderness.

 One of those wilderness survival essentials is a bivvy, a sleeping bag substitute that fits in the palm of your hand.

-The SOL Emergency Bivvy reflects 90% of a hiker’s body heat and is smaller than a can of soda (and much much lighter).
-This tiny and super cheap hiking gift is the best bang for your buck when it comes to hiking safety gear.
+The SOL Emergency Bivvy reflects 90% of a hiker’s body heat and is smaller than a can of soda (and much, much lighter).
+This small and super cheap hiking gift is the best bang for your buck when it comes to hiking safety gear.

-A quality hiking backpack is the most important gift for a new hiker, but solid hiking boots are a close second.
+A quality hiking backpack is an essential gift for a new hiker, but solid hiking boots are a close second.
 Hiking boots need to be comfortable, sturdy and keep your feet dry in all conditions.

 But all that functionality doesn’t have to come at a crazy high sticker price.
-The Columbia Newton Ridge Boots are the #1 rated women’s hiking boot on Amazon.
-And for good reason!
-The quality you get with these boots is amazing… and they are only $80!
+For example, the Columbia Newton Ridge Boots are the #1 rated women’s hiking boot on Amazon.
+And for a good reason!
+The quality you get with these boots is impressive, and they’re only $80!

 I first bought my pair of the Columbia Newton Ridge Boots back in 2017.
-After 3 years of heavy hiking, I replaced them with the exact same pair!
+After three years of heavy hiking, I replaced them with the same pair!
 I will continue to buy these boots until they stop making them.

 When it comes to warmth, there’s nothing better than a down jacket.
-A quality down jacket packs up small and is ultra-lightweight, great for hikers in colder environments.
+A quality down jacket packs up small and is ultra-lightweight, great for hikers in cold weather.